sasazlat/udacity-carND-P1-Find-Lane-Lines/README.md

 You're not required to use markdown for your writeup.
 If you use another method please just submit a pdf of your writeup.
 Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).

-The Project
 ---

 ## If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
-If not, you should install the starter kit to get started on this project. ##
+If not, you should install the starter kit to get started on this project ##

 **Step 1:** Set up the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) if you haven't already.